coatless/quarto-webr/docs/qwebr-acknowledgements.md

   - webr-acknowledgements.html
 ---

-We would like to express our heartfelt gratitude to several individuals and teams who played a pivotal role in bringing [`quarto-webR`](https://github.com/coatless/quarto-webr) to life as an extension for Quarto.
+We would like to express our heartfelt gratitude to several individuals and teams who played a pivotal role in bringing [`quarto-webr`](https://github.com/coatless/quarto-webr) to life as an extension for Quarto.
 Without their dedication and contributions, this project would not have been possible.

 ## quarto-webr Extension Core Developers

 - [James Joseph Balamuta](https://github.com/coatless)
 - [JooYoung Seo](https://github.com/jooyoungseo) for accessibility improvements.

-Their relentless dedication have played a pivotal role in shaping the development of this extension.
+They played a pivotal role in shaping the development of this Quarto extension.

 ## webR Core Developers

 - [George Stagg](https://github.com/georgestagg)
 - [Lionel Henry](https://github.com/lionel-)

-Their tireless efforts and expertise in developing [webR](https://docs.r-wasm.org/webr/latest/) were instrumental in the development of this extension, and we are immensely grateful for their contributions.
+Their tireless efforts and expertise in developing [webR](https://docs.r-wasm.org/webr/latest/) were instrumental in being able to even develop this extension for Quarto.
+We are immensely grateful for their contribution of the webR project.
+Further, we greatly appreciate them answering our questions and providing guidance throughout the development process.

 ## Early Testing Feedback